Amgen stock plummets, costly drug Repatha scares investors

 The cholesterol drug, called Repatha, can cut the risk of stroke and heart attack by 20 percent in patients with heart disease, according to report by Reuters.
 But, sales have been slow and investors leery, keeping in line with patients, who have shied away from the drug’s price tag.

 Repatha treatments are around $14,000, Reuters reported.
-Despite the potential, patients are opting for much cheaper drugs, ones at $100 per year.
+Despite the potential, patients are opting for much cheaper drugs, ones that cost around $100 per year.
 Repatha, however, continues to reveal its value, centered largely on its ability to rid the body of harmful cholesterol.
 The drug, according to analysts, has not proven to reduce stroke- or heart-related deaths.

 Reptha is also battling insurance companies in its fight to survive.
-According to a Fourier study involving more than 27,000 patients, the number of benefits managers rejecting prescriptions written for it is growing.
+According to a Fourier study involving more than 27,000 patients, the number of pharmacy benefits managers rejecting prescriptions written for it is growing.

 Wall Street edges lower as financial stocks drag https://t.co/CR6wm6zU2G